-Explains how the period around Christmas and new year might affect your mental health.
+Explains how the period around Christmas and New Year might affect your mental health.
 Gives tips on how to cope and suggestions for supporting someone else.

-For example, you might:
+For example, if you:

-"...listening to other people's exciting plans makes me feel like an alien being, as I don't have all those wonderful relationships in my life."
+"Listening to other people's exciting plans makes me feel like an alien being, as I don't have all those wonderful relationships in my life."

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.